 The examples of using emails on a WordPress site are infinite and only depend on your imagination.
 But I will mention below some of the most common ways to use emailing with WordPress:

 - Newsletter: This is probably the most common use of emailing in WordPress.
 If you have a list of subscribers to your newsletter, you can for example send them your new articles, your latest news or important information.
 In our case (e.g. with our travel blog), we’ve been getting more traffic from our newsletter than from all our social networks combined for a long time now.
+We have a complete writing guide for a perfect newsletter, so get to your keyboards!

 - Contact forms: To allow your readers to contact you easily, contact forms are frequently used on WordPress sites.
 These forms usually send you a message but often also send a confirmation email to the person who wrote the message.